futurice/pepperoni-app-kit/README.md

 ## Getting started

 To build your own app on top of the Starter Kit, fork or mirror this repository.
-Because you can't rename a fork, for serious use we recommend [mirroring using these instructions](https://help.github.com/articles/duplicating-a-repository/).
+For serious use we recommend [mirroring using these instructions](https://help.github.com/articles/duplicating-a-repository/), since you can't make a fork of a public repository private on GitHub.
 To contribute to Starter Kit development or just playing around, forking is the way to go.

 First, give your application a name by running `./support/rename.sh YourAppName`.